FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 Governments of Hungary, Portugal and the Netherlands have all said they were considering special rules for the holiday season, but have yet to announce specific steps.

-(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Angus MacSwan, Tomasz Janowski and Mark Potter)
+(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski)